eleglac/estate-game/README.md

 As of 2020-10-17 I consider the basic rules and game piece requirements to be decided on for an alpha version, but see the TODOs for more about what I think still needs to be done.

-### TODOs
+### TODOs (last updated 2020-12-06)

-- Create "Royal Request" and "Royal Reward" cards in tabletop simulator, along with
-    - NB Other pieces mentioned in rules-2020-10-17 are already set up in an example TTS game
-        - that is, the resource/favor tokens and land cards

 - Set up TTS playtesting session(s)

-- Name change (I think "Demense" will probably work better than "Estate", but might get confused with Dominion?
+- Name change (I think "Demesne" will probably work better than "Estate", but might get confused with Dominion?
 TBD)

 - Names for Lands (baronies, counties, duchies)
   - Historical?
 Nonsensical?
 Generative?
 TBD